 2. Work Out Your Budget Before You Start Shopping

 Before you start shopping for a new home, work out a budget with a house payment.
 In addition to the payment you will need to budget for home insurance, taxes and housing repairs.
 You should set aside a bit of money each month to cover remodeling and home repairs.
 When you have plumbing issues, your air conditioning goes out or any other issues you are responsible for coming up with the money to pay for them.
 This is the reason you do not want to stretch yourself too tightly when it comes to your house payment.
 You need to leave enough money in your budget so that you are able to cover your other costs.
 Other additional costs may include water and garbage and your power bill can go up because you are heating and cooling a larger area.

 3. What If I Want a Nicer Home?

-If you are initially disappointed with what you can really afford, you have two options.
+If you are initially disappointed with what you can really afford, you have three options.
 The first is that you save up a larger down payment and wait to purchase until it lowers the amount you need to borrow to an acceptable amount.
 This may mean putting off buying a home for a few years, but it will help you be financially ready to purchase the home, and prevent you from buying something you cannot really afford.
 The second option is that you buy a starter home or condo and wait for five years in this type of home.
 It takes about five years to break even on purchasing a home and with the current volatility in the housing market, you may see your home value go up, hold steady or even go down.
 It is important to carefully consider whether or not you would be happy in the home for at least that long.
 The third option is to buy an older home that you renovate to create your dream home.
 Often you can get a fixer upper for less money, but you need to be prepared to deal with the hassles and additional expenses of renovations.

 4. Cautions and Other Considerations